wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/290-mr-s-m-bruce-high-commissioner-in-london-to-mr-f-k-officer-counsellor-of-the-legation-in-washington.md

 ---
+doc_date: '1940-05-28'
+doc_num: 290
+doc_order: 290
+naa_refs:
+- naa_barcode: 242490
+  naa_control_symbol: 1940 JAN-JUN
+  naa_series: M103
+  reference: '[AA: M103, JANUARY-JUNE 1940]'
-title: "290 Mr S. M. Bruce, High Commissioner in London, to Mr F. K. Officer, Counsellor of the Legation in Washington"
+title: Mr S. M. Bruce, High Commissioner in London, to Mr F. K. Officer, Counsellor of the Legation in Washington
-volume: "Volume 3: 1940, January-June"
-doc_id: 1056
+vol_full_title: 'Volume 3: January–June 1940'
 vol_id: 3
-doc_date: 1940-05-28
+vol_title: 'Volume 3: 1940, January-June'
 ---

-# 290 Mr S. M. Bruce, High Commissioner in London, to Mr F. K. Officer, Counsellor of the Legation in Washington

-## Cablegram 14 LONDON, 28 May 1940
+Cablegram 14 LONDON, 28 May 1940

 Your cablegram No. 24.
 [1] My cablegram No. 344 [2] points in which are covered by Prime Minister's cable to President [3] and 359 [4] were sent merely to inform Mr. Casey [5] of what I have telegraphed.